core-wg/senml-more-units/draft-ietf-core-senml-more-units.md

 The Sensor Measurement Lists (SenML, {{-senml}}) media type supports the indication of a unit, using the SenML field "u", for the quantity given as a data value in a SenML record.
-For this purpose, SenML defines an IANA registry of defined Unit names and their meanings.
+For this purpose, SenML defines an IANA registry of defined Unit names and their meanings; in the present document, we call the Unit names registered there "primary Unit names".

 This short document registers a number of additional units in the IANA registry for Units in SenML that appear to be necessary for further adopting SenML in other Standards Development Organizations (SDOs).

+The document also defines a registry for secondary Unit names that cannot be in SenML's main registry as they are derived by linear transformation from units already in that registry.  {{-senml}} is updated to also accept these secondary Unit names in place of the (primary) Unit names defined in {{-senml}}.

 {::boilerplate bcp14}